konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 There is a crucial difference between (c) and (f) here. が has not fully evolved as an emphasis marker, so there is no usage where exclusive が is fully removed from its subject-marking function, unlike は, which can be fully removed from its topic-marking function.
 Some instances of exclusive が mark adverbs, clauses, or case-marked nouns other than the subject, but this is only true for those that have subject-like character.
 Thus, when exclusive が marks a non-subject, we may interpret that non-subject as having become a subject, a process known as **subjectivisation** (Kuno 1973).

-In the flowchart, the "exclusive が" after the "Principle of Emphasis" refers to (f). [^2] The "exclusive が" after the Principle of Topic Position refers to (e).
+In the flowchart, the "exclusive が" after the "Principle of Emphasis" refers to (f).[^2] The "exclusive が" after the "Principle of Topic Position" refers to (e).

 [^2]: In the simplified flowchart, all usages of は with contrastive nuance (b and c) are labeled contrastive は, and all usages of が with exclusive nuance (e and f) are labeled exclusive が.